onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 External APIs
 -------------

-.. important:: EXTERNALAPI is an unmaintained ONAP component!
+.. warning:: The ONAP :strong:`externalapi` project is :strong:`unmaintained`.

 External APIs provide services to expose the capability of ONAP.

 Shared Services
 ===============

-.. important:: LOGGING is an unmaintained ONAP component!
+.. warning:: The ONAP :strong:`logging` project is :strong:`unmaintained`.

 ONAP provides a set of operational services for all ONAP components including activity logging, reporting, common data layer, configuration, persistence,